alan-turing-institute/AssurancePlatform/site/docs/introductory-resources/standards.md

 Furthermore, they can be tools used as part of compliance towards governance and assurance frameworks.

 Standards can be in a variety of forms but commonly are established and disseminated as documents approved by a recognised body.
-They provide common and repeatable rules, requirements, norms, guidelines and characteristics for activities that will lead to their associated outcomes; and are aimed at providing order in the contexts where they are applied.
+They provide common and repeatable rules, requirements, norms, guidelines and characteristics for activities that will lead to their associated outcomes; and are aimed at providing 'optimum degree of order'[^iso] in the contexts where they are applied.

+[^iso]: International Standards Organisation.
+1. Standards in our world.
+ISO. [https://www.iso.org/sites/ConsumersStandards/1_standards.html](https://www.iso.org/sites/ConsumersStandards/1_standards.html)

 ## Different types of standards

 Standards find application across diverse domains and sectors.
-They serve to encode technical specifications related to the measurement, design, or performance of products and systems.
+They serve to encode technical specifications related to the design, development, measurement, or performance; of products and systems.
 Additionally, standards extend their influence to evaluating the impacts or efficiency of broader processes or services.

 While some standards are uncomplicated, offering clear metric definitions (e.g. the standardised format of A4 and related paper sizes adopted globally), others offer guidance on intricate, context-specific processes.